efreham1/root/proj/test_report.md

 # Test Report

 ## Testing Overview
-The code is primarly tested from several CUint files.
+The code is primarily tested from several CUnit files.
 Each file has unit tests for a specific module as well as some simpler integration tests.
-The more severe integration test is tested via two makefile scripts and uses the code from assigment 2.
+The more severe integration test is tested via two makefile scripts and uses the code from assignment 2.
 Regression testing has been implemented in two ways, first via makefile scripts so that when "make test_all" is written all new and prior tests are run.
 Second, via github actions' support for CI.
 The automation of these tests were done in the same ways as regression testing, via makefile and github CI.